weizheheng/nvim-workbench/README.md

 ## What this plugin does?

-1. It provides a projects specific workbench (currently only support project with Git initialized)
+1. It provides workbenches to your project and also its git branches (currently only support project with Git initialized)
+2. It's totally up to you on what you want to do with the workbenches :)
-2. You can do anything inside the workbench, for me, I love to write down all the tasks I needed to do for a feature request or bug fixes.
+3. For me personally, I use the project wise workbench to write down all the very high level stuff for a particular object
+4. Then I will use branch specific workbench to write down the tasks that I am working on in that particular git branch.
 3. This way, I can keep my mind clear from remembering what I needed to do, I can easily pull the workbench up and everything is inside.
-4. Below is a short video showing you how I use workbench in nvim, note that, each of your project will have their own workbench :)
+4. Below is a short video showing you how I use workbench in nvim, enjoy :)

 https://user-images.githubusercontent.com/40255418/115995386-8ae54900-a60d-11eb-9c84-12a8e31ff585.mp4

-## What this plugin can't do?
-**Disclaimer**: *When I was building this plugin, I never thought I will open source it, but yeah why not?*
-1. There are no support for you to define your own path to store all the markdown file, it is defaulted to `~/.cache/`
-2. There are no support for you to customize the floating window such as: width, height, border ...

-- Both of these are on my list in the enhancement section below.

 ## Installation
 1. For installation using `vim-plug` simply add this line to your vimrc then run PlugInstall